RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 #### Backup of Subscriber Private Signature Key

-Subscriber private signature keys whose corresponding public key is contained in a certificate asserting the id-fpki-common-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-cardAuth, or id-fpki-common-High policy shall not be backed up or copied.
+Subscriber private signature keys whose corresponding public key is contained in a certificate asserting the id-fpki-common-authentication, id-fpki-common-pivi-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-cardAuth, id-fpki-common-pivi-cardAuth, or id-fpki-common-High policy shall not be backed up or copied.

 All other Subscriber private signature keys may be backed up or copied, but must be held in the subscriber’s control.
 Backed up subscriber private signature keys shall not be stored in plaintext form outside the cryptographic module.